Azure/azure-powershell/src/Kusto/docs/Az.Kusto.md

 Returns a data connection.

 ### [Invoke-AzKustoDataConnectionValidation](Invoke-AzKustoDataConnectionValidation.md)
-Checks that the data connection parameters are valid.
+Checks that the data connection Parameters are valid.

 ### [Invoke-AzKustoDetachClusterFollowerDatabase](Invoke-AzKustoDetachClusterFollowerDatabase.md)
 Detaches all followers of a database owned by this cluster.